obophenotype/cell-ontology/docs/relations_guide.md

 **Example of reasoning with the property chain:**

-'cortical interneuron' equivalentTo 'interneuron' that has\_soma\_location some 'cerebral cortex' 'rosehip neuron'
+'cortical interneuron' equivalentTo 'interneuron' that has\_soma\_location some 'cerebral cortex'

 'rosehip neuron' subClassOf interneuron  and has\_soma\_location some 'cortical layer 1'